wong-justin/simulated-origami/README.md

 Inspired by Erik Demaine's video lectures.

+#### Existing Features:
+- Given creases, tell if foldable
+- Adjust given creases to be foldable
+- Save as jpg
+- Undo

+#### Features to add:
+- Other demo types (eg. 1D flat folding, fold and one cut)
+- Save as other file (eg. vector image, custom file type that saves points/angles)
+	- Open file
+- Type in angle to create a line (another option besides just clicking)
+	- This wouldn't be that bad since I already have an angleToPoint method
+- M/V assignment algorithm
+	- users M/V assignment (an edit mode of sorts)
+- Toggle mode to hover over a sector and show its angle, rather than just automatically creating temp line on cursor
+- Instead of unrestricted cursor clicks that produce decimal angles, use a snap-to-integer angle system where everything will be integers
+	- This would not only help be more exact (combating the imprecise use of integer pixel coords of SWT Point), but also would contribute to a better user/learning experience; user would have more control and it would be easier to experiment and produce desired results (e.g. make two sectors of equal size)
+- Maybe use linked list instead of array lists, where each node represents a crease (that has an angle and a point)
+	- This would probably help reduce confusion among all the array lists and make more readable

 #### Known Issues:
 - Saving more than once crashes
 - Clicking "Cancel" in the save dialog crashes